skeeto/skeeto.github.com/_posts/2021-07-30-strcpy-a-niche-function-you-don-t-need.markdown

 1. You only know the upper bound of the source string.

 2. It's undesirable to read beyond that length.
-Maybe it's unsafe to read extra, or the upper bound is very large so an unconditional copy is too expensive.
+Maybe storage is limited to the exact length of the string, or the upper bound is very large so an unconditional copy is too expensive.

 3. The source string is so long, and the function so hot, that it's worth avoiding two passes: `strlen` followed by `memcpy`.